34 people killed in Patel Dam tragedy, Solai, Nakuru

 7:30 pm (Wednesday) polic help sought

-It is now confirmed that Patel Dam in Solai, Nakuru County sitting on approximately 1 acre broke its banks to the nearby flooding the nearby shopping centre and the expansive Nyakinyua Farm bordering the dam. unknown number of people reported missing.
+It is now confirmed that Patel Dam in Solai, Nakuru County sitting on approximately 1 acre broke its banks to the nearby flooding the nearby shopping centre and the expansive Nyakinyua Farm bordering the dam.
+Several people reported missing.

 7:00 pm (Wednesday) Patel Dam bursts its banks